DOH-WV-Mobile-App-Dev/review-questions/README.md

 9. True or False?
 Firebase is an example of an SQL-relational type database.
 10. What programming language does Flutter use?

+## Part II

+1. What are the two types of flutter widget?
+2. MySQL data can now be accessed natively via JavaScript?
+3. Where does Flutter store its dependency list?
+4. Flutter source code is exclusive only for Google (closed-source)
+5. If Material design is for Android, what about iOS?
+6. In what language Flutter was written?
+> Dart, C++, Python, JavaScript
+7. What key will you press on the terminal to invoke hot reload?
+8. Animation in Flutter is fast as 30 frames per second.
+True or False?
+9. Firebase and MySQL are both relational database management systems.
+10. Which of the following is not supported by Firebase Auth?
+> Yahoo, Google, Facebook, Twitter